 • Health and wellbeing programs including an on-site Clinical Psychologist.

 • Head Chef who provides nutritious meals and caters for any specific dietary needs.

-• An on-site Health Care Centre staffed by a Registered Nurse and weekly Doctor visits.
+• An on-site Health Care Centre staffed by a Registered Nurse.

 • A school environment that is conducive to high academic achievement through structured support.

 Each space in the Boarding House was purpose-built to facilitate communal living while respecting each girl’s privacy.

 Living within the College on our extensive heritage grounds means that Boarders have access to all School facilities including the library, health and fitness facilities (gymnasium, weights rooms, netball and tennis courts) and music centre.
 Many girls also choose to be part of the College’s extensive extra-curricular and sports programs.

 Our specially designed Pastoral Care program provides an integrated approach between students, families and teachers – creating a supportive and caring school environment.
 The program is delivered through timetabled lessons and is directed to the relevant developmental needs of girls and young women.

 Our personalised approach encourages every girl to celebrate her individual gifts and develop her potential.

 This is further fostered through the House System which groups girls from Reception to Year 12 in four Houses, and the Buddy Program which links students across the years and supports new students.

 The Homework Centre provides supervised study and teacher support until 6pm each weeknight for Senior Students.